Panorama from the summit ridge

 Mount Daly (mouse over) and Hector Lake

-The ridge walk to the summit (huge cairn)
+The ridge walk to the summit (click for a larger image)

 Leaving the false summit